cryptodread/N00b-Guides/README.md

 Things I've attempted to do:

 1) Package up an app called Cwtch for the EmbassyOS.
-I've taken notes on that here.
 (WORK IN PROGRESS)

 2) Install Ubuntu on a Raspi4, and build Bitcoin Core from source on it.
-I've taken notes on that here.
 (WORK IN PROGRESS)

 3) Build LND from source on the same Raspi4.
-I've taken notes on that here.
 (WORK IN PROGRESS)